ResearchComputing/Documentation/Useful-Slurm-Commands.md

 A full list of variables that specify data handled by sstat can be found with the `--helpformat` flag or by [visiting the slurm page on sstat](https://slurm.schedmd.com/sstat.html).

 ## Analyzing past jobs with `sacct`
 The `sacct` command allows users to pull up status information about past jobs.
-This command is very similar to sstat, but is used on jobs that have been previously ran on the system instead of currently running jobs.
+This command is very similar to sstat, but is used on jobs that have been previously run on the system instead of currently running jobs.
 We can use a job's id...

 ```bash
 $ sacct --jobs=your_job-id